Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Essential Oils for Sleep

 Aromatherapy has long been used to promote relaxation, relieve stress, and improve sleep quality.
 Essential oils for sleep can help create a calming bedtime routine, making it easier to fall asleep and stay asleep.
+For a holistic guide to improving your rest, explore our pillar post on creating the ideal sleep environment.
 With natural properties that influence the nervous system, essential oils like lavender, chamomile, and cedarwood can contribute to a deeper, more restorative rest.

 Key Takeaways